MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  You can find a complete description of the Routes API and its options at [Routes](../rest-services/routes-api.md).

 ## Conclusions and Further Reading
- This article has demonstrated how to use PHP to access the three [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] APIs.
+ This article has demonstrated how to use PHP to access the three [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) APIs.
 We have shown how you can geocode and reverse geocode locations using the Locations API, generate customized static maps using the Imagery API, and create routes using the Routes API.

- You can find full API documentation for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] at: [Bing Maps REST Services](../rest-services/bing-maps-rest-services.md)
+ You can find full API documentation for the [Bing Maps REST Services](../articles/includes/bm-rest-product-name-md.md) at: [Bing Maps REST Services](../rest-services/bing-maps-rest-services.md)

  The author of this article is Craig Wills at [Infusion Development](http://www.infusion.com/).